Amravati–Jabalpur Superfast Express

-The 12159 / 12160 Jabalpur–Amravati Superfast Express is a superfast express train of Indian Railways, which runs between Jabalpur Junction railway station of Jabalpur, the major tourist city of Central Indian state, Madhya Pradesh and railway station of Maharashtra, India.
+The 12159 / 12160 Jabalpur–Amravati Superfast Express is a superfast express train of Indian Railways.
+It runs between Jabalpur Junction railway station of Jabalpur, the major tourist city of Central Indian state, Madhya Pradesh and railway station of Maharashtra, India.
 The train is India's 10th ISO Certified train.
 Train runs daily with high speed and secure LHB coach.

+From June 2025, the train halt/termination was at Wardha instead of Amravati due to NI works.

 Coach composition

 The train consists of 22 LHB coaches: